Easy Quiche Lorraine with Spinach, Bacon

 - Preheat oven 375°F (190°C).

 - If using homemade pie dough, roll out to a 12” (30.5cm) circle and about 1/8” (3mm) thick (it is ok if it is larger than 12” - you’ll trim off the excess in just a bit).
-Place into the tart pan, fitting it into the edges.
+Place into the tart pan or pie pan, fitting it into the edges.
 Trim off excess dough (we’ll usually trim about 1/2” above the tart pan for a more rustic look and and give extra crust above the quiche level.
 It’s pretty and makes carry it to the oven even easier).

 - Allow the dough to relax and chill in the fridge or freezer for at least 30 minutes (will help minimize shrinking when baking).